-Create a flow to perform one or more tasks automatically when you want an event to kick off an action.
-For example, create a flow that notifies you by mail as soon as someone sends a tweet that contains a keyword you specify.
+Create a flow that performs one or more tasks automatically after it's triggered by an event.
+For example, create a flow that notifies you by email when someone sends a tweet that contains a keyword you specify.
 In this example, sending a tweet is the event, and sending mail is the action.

-First, you will need to select what starting action, or trigger, will start your flow.
+First, you will need to select what event, or trigger, starts your flow.

 In flow.microsoft.com, select My flows in the top navigation bar, and then select Create from blank.

-In the box that says Search all services and triggers, type or paste Twitter, and then select Twitter - When a new tweet is posted.
+In the box that says Search all connectors and triggers, type or paste Twitter, and then select Twitter - When a new tweet is posted.

 If you haven't already connected your Twitter account to Microsoft Flow, select Sign in to Twitter, and then provide your credentials.

-In the Query text box, type the keyword that you want to find.
+In the Search text box, type the keyword that you want to find.

-In the box that shows Search all services and actions, type or paste send email, and then select Office 365 Outlook - Send an email.
+In the box that shows Search all connectors and actions, type or paste send email, and then select Office 365 Outlook - Send an email.

 If prompted, select the sign-in button, and then provide your credentials.